Leaks Reveal New Features In Apple's Next iPhone - Slashdot

 nice (Score:1)

-I'm curious about the facial recognition (Score:2)
+I'm curious about the facial recognition (Score:3)

 Initial rumors were they couldn't get TouchID working without an actual home button, and facial recognition was a fallback.
 I have a hard time seeing how that won't be a big step backward... so I'll be curious to see the announcement on Tuesday AND how well (or how poorly) it works in the real world.